actions/setup-dotnet/README.md

 This action sets up a dotnet environment for use in actions by:

-- optionally downloading and caching a version of dotnet by version and adding to PATH
+- optionally downloading and caching a version of dotnet by SDK version and adding to PATH
 - registering problem matchers for error output

 # Usage